knowthebird/Sun-Glare-Aware-Router/README.md

 streamlit run app.py
 ```

-Run the command from the repository root so local paths behave the same way they do on Streamlit Community Cloud.
+Run the command from the repository root.

-The default UI is pre-filled with a demo trip from Madrid to Burgos at 09:00 in `Europe/Madrid` time so you can try the app quickly.
-You refine both points by searching approximately and then clicking the exact place on each map.
+By default, the app opens with a demo trip from Madrid to Burgos at `09:00` in `Europe/Madrid`, which makes it easy to test the workflow immediately.

-## Environment Variables
+## Configuration

+The app is configured through environment variables.

 | Variable | Purpose | Default |
 | --- | --- | --- |